coder/code-server/doc/CONTRIBUTING.md

 - Adding connection type to web socket query parameters

-As the web portion of VS Code matures, we'll be able to shrink and possibly eliminate our patch.
-In the meantime, upgrading the VS Code version requires us to ensure that our changes are applied and work as intended.
+As the web portion of VS Code matures, we'll be able to shrink and possibly eliminate our modifications.
+In the meantime, upgrading the VS Code version requires us to ensure that our changes are still applied and work as intended.
 In the future, we'd like to run VS Code unit tests against our builds to ensure that features work as expected.